jgibbons-cp/java-goof/README.md

  header that struts understands and allows the execution of a shell command.
 Next, `vi exploits/struts-exploit.sh` and let's take a look at the shell code.
 It uses sed to replace COMMAND with chown to change the permissions of the native2ascii binary in the JVM.
-This is the exploit that was used in the Experian attack.
+This is the method of exploit that was used in the Experian attack.
  Execute it with `sh exploits/struts-exploit.sh`
  * Next we will exploit the app from UI using the zip-slip vulnerability.
 The reference I used is from